ScratchAddons/website-v2/content/blog/v1-32-released.md

 ---
 title: Scratch Addons 1.32 Released!
-description: Scratch Addons version 1.32 is here after about two months with a bunch of new addons and fatures!
+description: Scratch Addons version 1.32 is here after about two months with a bunch of new addons and features!
 date: 2023-05-12T00:00:00Z
 author: Samq64
 ---

-Scratch Addons version 1.32 is here after a little more than two months with a bunch of new addons and fatures!
+Scratch Addons version 1.32 is here after a little more than two months with a bunch of new addons and features!

 ## New addons